Haris0059/Haris0059/README.md

 # 💫 About Me:
-My name is Haris.<br>I’m 19 years old guy living in Bosnia and Herzegovina.<br>Currently I’m studying at International Burch University.<br>I’m 1st year student of IT Department
+My name is Haris.
+I’m 19 years old, currently living in Bosnia and Herzegovina.<br>Currently I’m studying at International Burch University.<br>I’m 1st year student of IT Department

 ## 🌐 Socials: